 Flexibility and time savings

 This model of collaboration introduces scalability and flexibility without the recruitment hassle.
-Going with an ETM saves time and efforts that would normally be spent during the recruiting and training process.
+Going with an ETM saves time and effort that would normally be spent during the recruiting and training process.

 You can build a team faster and skip worrying about finding a working space for the new team members.
 An External Team Model is easier to introduce and adapt to the company than outsourcing